superlinked/VectorHub/docs/use_cases/social_media_retrieval.md

     return flow
 ```

-We make the code extremely modular by wrapping every state of the post into a different `pydantic` model.
-Thus, we can quickly validate the data at each step and reuse the code in the retrieval module.
+By wrapping every state of the post into a different `pydantic` model, we make the code extremely modular.
+This way, we can easily validate the data at each step, and reuse the code in the retrieval module.

 ### 4.2.
-Clean LinkedIn posts
+Cleaning the LinkedIn posts

 The raw LinkedIn posts are initially wrapped in a `RawPost` `pydantic` class to enforce static typing of the domain model, which is crucial for validating and modeling our data: